serjmax/ACDC/stove-repair.md

 ---
 layout: index
 keyword: Stove repair
-title: Stove repair
+title: Fast and professional stove repair
-subtitle: "Fast and professional diagnostic and repair stove.
+subtitle: "Diagnostic and repair.
 Servicing all brands of stoves.
 We work in Dallas, TX and surrounding areas."
 ---